 Evacuees could remain out of their homes for up to five days, if not more, fire officials said.

 Officials also issued a boil water notice for residents in the fire-affected areas in east Hemet.
 Those residents are being advised to only use boiled tap water or bottled water for drinking and cooking purposes as a safety precautions.

 A care center for evacuees was established at Tahquitz High School, 4425 Titan Trail in Hemet.

-The Hemet Unified School District said schools would remain closed until further notice because of the fire.
+The Hemet Unified School District said schools will be closed Tuesday because of the fire.